alexzhirkevich/qrose/README.md

 ## Basic

 You can create code right in composition using `rememberQrCodePainter`, `rememberBarcodePainter`.
-Or use `QrCodePainter`, `BarcodePainter` to crate it outside compose.
+Or use `QrCodePainter`, `BarcodePainter` to create it outside of Compose.

 ```kotlin
 Image(